Your business isn’t working. Close it. That’ll be $50K, thanks.

 We learn more from failure than success.
 When you’re working out the pitch, the objections, the right buyers, and the right language all at the same time, early results are noise.

 A mate and I had a business idea.
-He spent a day building a prototype.
+He spent a day building a barely functional AI prototype.
 I spent a day selling it.
-There was enough market signal that we each agreed to invest one more day.
+There was enough market interest that we each agreed to invest one more day.
 After four days total and zero dollars spent we did the numbers.
 There was genuine interest but the customer acquisition cost did not justify the lifetime value of the customers.
 We closed it and went back to the ideas board.

 Two days each.
-Theorised, built, tested, drew a conclusion and moved on.
+Theorised, built, made a website, marketing material, pitches, tested, drew a conclusion and moved on.
 This is why we say sales is science.
-That is how you bootstrap a go to market.
+That is how you bootstrap a go to market, within two days we rolled the company over.

 Find One Person Who Will Pay Before You Build